AOM CPG 18: Management of Hyperbilirubinemia

 What is jaundice?
 A resource for clients providing an overview of jaundice, its effects on a newborn, and screening and treatment options.

 What is phototherapy and why does my baby need it?
-A resource for families whose infant requires phototherapy for hyperbilirubinemia exploring what to expect during treatment (available in five additional languages).
+A resource for families whose infant requires phototherapy for hyperbilirubinemia exploring what to expect during treatment (available in six additional languages).

 Webinar Highlights from the AOM’s 2019 Clinical Practice Guideline: Management of Neonatal Hyperbilirubinemia